 1608 Wine and Cheese Bar

-Other Hotel Amenities
+Other Fairmont Chateau Frontenac Amenities

 Pool & Fitness Facilities

-Located on the sixth floor across from the Moment Spa the hotel features a large indoor pool and hot tub.
-For those planning to visit the hotel in the summer there was a large terrace too.
-The fitness facilities were also excellent with many cardio machines, free weights and there were fruit and water available at the towel station.
+Located on the sixth floor across from the Moment Spa, the hotel features a large indoor pool and hot tub.
+For those planning to visit the hotel in the summer, there was a large terrace too.
+The fitness facilities were also excellent with many cardio machines, free weights, and there were fruit and water available at the towel station.

 Fairmont Chateau Frontenac Location

 If you are planning a trip to Quebec City, no matter the time of year, the location of the hotel is just perfect.
-Steps from the funicular which takes you down to the little village filled with boutique shops, restaurants and cafes.
+Steps from the funicular, which takes you down to the little village filled with boutique shops, restaurants and cafes.
 It is also in the heart of the Old Quebec and all its attractions including:

-- Quebec Parliment Building
+- Quebec Parliament Building

 - Old City